What is serverless?

-Serverless computing allows you to build and run applications and services without thinking about servers.
-Serverless applications don't require you to provision, scale, and manage any servers.
+Serverless is the native architecture of the cloud that enables you to shift more of your operational responsibilities to AWS, increasing your agility and innovation.
+Serverless allows you to build and run applications and services without thinking about servers.
+It eliminates infrastructure management tasks such as server or cluster provisioning, patching, operating system maintenance, and capacity provisioning.
 You can build them for nearly any type of application or backend service, and everything required to run and scale your application with high availability is handled for you.

 NO SERVER MANAGEMENT